rywible/wrela6/docs/design/compiler-pipeline-design.md

 - platform abstraction wrappers whose certified effects match the wrapped primitive

-Budgeted whole-program inlining should run after that cleanup.
-The image is closed and monomorphized, so the inliner can use the whole call graph, but it must still respect code size, recursive SCCs, loop nesting, cold paths, external entry roots, device handlers, hardware callbacks, and platform/runtime effect boundaries.
+The budgeted scope-expansion fixpoint should run after that cleanup.
+The image is closed and monomorphized, so the inliner and specializer can use the whole call graph, but they must share one deterministic expansion budget and still respect code size, recursive SCCs, loop nesting, cold paths, external entry roots, device handlers, hardware callbacks, and platform/runtime effect boundaries.

 Inlining, vectorization, unrolling, and branch-lowering thresholds are ordinary